NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson02_fastqc_interactive.md

 Therefore, for the first nucleotide in the read (C), there is less than a 1 in 1000 chance that the base was called incorrectly.
 Whereas, for the the end of the read there is greater than 50% probability that the base is called incorrectly.

+> NOTE:
+> What other ways can you think of for recording a quality score that corresponds to each base?
+What are the advantages/disadvantages?

 ## Finding "bad reads" in a FASTQ using `grep`

 Suppose we want to see how many reads in our file `Mov10_oe_1.subset.fq` contain "bad" data, i.e. reads with 10 consecutive Ns (`NNNNNNNNNN`), and capture these reads in a file for future analyses.